Diamond Jubilee of Elizabeth II: Extended weekend

-On 5 January 2010, the Lord President of the Council and Business Secretary Lord Mandelson announced that an extra bank holiday would take place on 5 June 2012.
+On 5 January 2010, the Lord President of the Council and Business Secretary Peter Mandelson announced that an extra bank holiday would take place on 5 June 2012.
 Moving the Spring Bank Holiday (the last Monday in May) to 4 June resulted in a four-day holiday in honour of the Diamond Jubilee.
 As national holidays are a devolved matter, Scotland's first minister confirmed that the bank holiday would be held on 5 June in Scotland.
 Some economists later theorised that the holiday could reduce the country's gross domestic product by 0.5% in the second quarter of the year, though this would be partially offset by increased sales for the hospitality and merchandise sectors.

 Many events were staged in London during the bank holiday weekend.
 The River Thames Diamond Jubilee Pageant was held on 3 June; a maritime parade of 1,000 boats from around the Commonwealth—the largest flotilla seen on the river in 350 years—together with other celebrations along the river banks.
 Heavy rain started during the event and the commemorative airforce flyover at the end was cancelled due to very low cloud base and bad visibility at ground level.
 Along with almost all members of the royal family, various governors-general from the Commonwealth realms other than the UK were in attendance.
 The Diamond Jubilee Concert, with a preceding afternoon picnic in the palace gardens for the 10,000 concert ticket holders, was held the following day, in front of Buckingham Palace, and featured acts representing each decade of the Queen's 60-year reign.

 Street parties were permitted to take place across the country.
-Special community lottery grants, called The Jubilee People's Millions, are being offered by the Big Lottery Fund and ITV.
+Special community lottery grants, called The Jubilee People's Millions, were being offered by the Big Lottery Fund and ITV.